Pitt-IshiharaLab/compressiontools/README.md

 5. Check that the resulting file size is smaller than the input.
 6. Check that you can open the compressed image in Fiji.

-Note: These steps can be carried out using the dataset provided by Jetraw ([Resources > Test Dataset](https://www.jetraw.com/downloads/software)).
+Note: These steps can be carried out with [Jetraw >Resources >Test Dataset](https://www.jetraw.com/downloads/software)) as well.

 ## Utility scripts for batch compression